1a1a11a/PyMimircache/docs/User/quick_start.rst

 Open Trace File
 ---------------
-Now let's open a trace file, your have three choices for opening different types of trace files, choose the one suits your need.
+Now let's open a trace file.
+You have three choices for opening different types of trace files.
+Choose the one that suits your needs.

 >>> c.open("trace/file/location")